sakkeerhussain/react-alert-messages/README.md

     yarn add react-alert-messages
     ```

-- Import the AlertMessageContext, AlertMessagesProvider and the useContext hook from react in your component:
+- Import the AlertMessagesContext, AlertMessagesProvider and the useContext hook from react in your component:
   jsx
     ```
     import React, { useContext } from 'react';